iszczesniak/cpp/move/index.md

 for the work on the move semantics that started in the 1990's.
 This function showed that it's more efficient to move than to copy.

-Here's an example of how to use the function:
+Function `std::swap` takes by reference two arguments, and swaps their values.
+This function is implemented in the standard library, but in the example below we also have an example implementation to show what's going on:

 {% highlight c++ %}
 {% include_relative swap.cc %}
-{% endhighlight %}

-Function `std::swap` takes by reference two arguments, and swaps their values.
-This is an implementation example (though not perfect):

-{% highlight c++ %}
-{% include_relative swap-impl.cc %}
 {% endhighlight %}

 # Conclusion